aimeos/map/README.md

 ### arsorted()

-Sorts all elements in reverse order and maintains the key association in a copy of the map.
+Sorts a copy of all elements in reverse order and maintains the key association.

 ```php
 public function arsorted( int $options = SORT_REGULAR ) : self